 All of our written materials are given a creative commons license, which means they can be reproduced, free-of-charge, so long as proper attribution is provided.

 NOTE: Images are provided by The Canadian Press and The Associated Press and all rights are reserved for these images and cannot be copied without consent.

 Our website provides media backgrounders, reviews of policy issues in brief and direct links to the evidence to help journalists put a breaking news story in context.
 Key topics include the Aging Population, Obesity, Pharmaceutical Policy, Mental Health, Poverty and Health System Sustainability, with new content added weekly

 Database of Academic Experts:

 We have a network of independent, highly qualified researchers from across the country who respond quickly to requests for information and media interviews.
-Their contact details are available directly on the site and organized by topic, geographic region and language spoken.
+Their contact details are available by contacting us at email@example.com.

 EvidenceNetwork.ca is committed to working with the media to build a healthy dialogue around Canadian healthcare.

 EvidenceNetwork.ca has been established with funding from the Canadian Foundation for Healthcare Improvement, Canadian Institutes of Health Research and Research Manitoba.